-Kaitlyn Rauwerda, 18, a member of Ancaster Christian Reformed Church, is one of nine female athletes who will represent Canada at the UCI (Union Cycliste Internationale) Junior Track World Championships to be held August 15 to 19, 2018, at the UCI World Cycling Centre Velodrome in Aigle, Switzerland.
+Kaitlyn Rauwerda, 18, a member of Ancaster Christian Reformed Church, is one of nine athletes who will represent Canada at the UCI (Union Cycliste Internationale) Junior Track World Championships to be held August 15 to 19, 2018, at the UCI World Cycling Centre Velodrome in Aigle, Switzerland.
 Rauwerda joins Team Canada after earning six medals at the National Track Championships in Milton, Ont., earlier this year.
-This four-time national champion also earned two medals in 2018 for road championships, including a second-place finish at her first Pro Elite event in June 2018 at Grand Prix Gatineau held in Saguenay, Que.
+This four-time national champion also earned 2 medals at the 2018 Canadian Road Championships in Saguenay, Que.
+She also competed in the Grand Prix Gatineau, her first Pro Elite event, in June 2018, placing 18th overall.

 It all began when the National Cycling Centre Hamilton (NCCH) held time trials during a gym class at Calvin Christian School in Hamilton, Ont.
 Rauwerda was a Grade 8 student at the school and really enjoyed the idea of cycling competitively.